Greece, confident as EU meeting looms, sticks to no-austerity pledge

 But even a cosmetic change of labels could have practical consequences.
 An "extension" may not require many national ratifications unless it involves additional financial commitments from euro zone governments.

-Any new bailout programme, on the other hand, might require several national parliamentary ratifications and could also bring Germany's Constitutional Court into play.
+Any new bailout program, on the other hand, might require several national parliamentary ratifications and could also bring Germany's Constitutional Court into play.

 Among those requiring a parliamentary vote on a new bailout are Germany, Slovakia, Estonia and Finland, all identified by one veteran of EU meetings as part of a hard core of opponents to Greece's plan.

-The Eurogroup's main debate with Greece's "no austerity" stance will revolve around the funding of a bridge programme, Greece's request to reduce the 'primary' budget surpluses, excluding interest payments, that it is required to reach, and privatisations and labour reform.
+The Eurogroup's main debate with Greece's "no austerity" stance will revolve around the funding of a bridge program, Greece's request to reduce the 'primary' budget surpluses, excluding interest payments, that it is required to reach, and privatizations and labor reform.

-Greece said on Saturday that it was reviewing a 1.2 billion- euro deal for Germany's Fraport to run 14 regional airports, one of the biggest privatisation deals since Greece's debt crisis began in 2009.
-It has also pulled the plug on the privatisation of the ports of Piraeus and Thessaloniki.
+Greece said on Saturday that it was reviewing a 1.2 billion- euro deal for Germany's Fraport to run 14 regional airports, one of the biggest privatization deals since Greece's debt crisis began in 2009.
+It has also pulled the plug on the privatization of the ports of Piraeus and Thessaloniki.

-On the question of liberalising labour markets, government spokesman Sakellaridis remained tough:
+On the question of liberalizing labor markets, government spokesman Sakellaridis remained tough:

 "We will discuss it with workers and with pensioners.
 Whatever we do, we will do through dialogue.
 We will not legislate at the sole behest of outside factors."